-Premier Thracia Hotel – a great hotel in one of the most privileged locations in Sofia city center, just a few meters to the Vitosha boulevard.
+Premier Thracia Hotel – a great hotel in one of the most privileged locations in the city center, just a few meters to the Vitosha boulevard.

 Luxurious Hotels in Sofia – €€€

-Sense Hotel Sofia – a luxurious hotel in the center of Sofia, close to the Alexander Nevsky Cathedral.
+Sense Hotel Sofia – a luxurious hotel in the city center, close to the Alexander Nevsky Cathedral.

 Arena Di Serdica Hotel – an elegant and refined hotel a short walk to the Largo and the Serdika metro station.